This piece carries a content warning for sexual harassment and assault.

 Caravane Gitane, an all-female collective that throws elaborate, one-off parties at Brooklyn venues like House of Yes and the Williamsburg Hotel, takes a more holistic approach to encouraging respectful behavior on the dancefloor.
 They promote their parties mainly through a private Facebook group, and they claim to tailor every aspect of their events to ensure partygoers feel as safe and as comfortable as possible.

 “We have had sold-out shows with big name artists, but because we promote to our own internal group, it’s more like we’re entertaining friends and guests,” says Juliane Rossi, one of the partners in the collective.
 “It makes it feel like a place where you can be safe, where you can trust people.”

 On top of the management’s careful promotion, all workers at Caravane Gitane’s events are expected to look out for harassing behavior and ensure attendees are safe.
 “Your entire staff needs to be a monitor,” says Sheida Jafari, another partner.
 “That should be an inherent part of your training.
 Everyone is responsible.”

-Organisers can also foster good behaviour by creating a welcoming atmosphere before customers even enter the venue, says Jafari.
+Organizers can also foster good behavior by creating a welcoming atmosphere before customers even enter the venue, says Jafari.